Cross-region replication in Azure: Business continuity and disaster recovery

 |Switzerland||Switzerland North||Switzerland West*|

 |US Department of Defense||US DoD East*||US DoD Central*|

 |US Government||US Gov Arizona*||US Gov Texas*|

 (*) Certain regions are access restricted to support specific customer scenarios, such as in-country disaster recovery.
 These regions are available only upon request by creating a new support request.

 - West India is paired in one direction only.
 West India's secondary region is South India, but South India's secondary region is Central India.

 - Brazil South is unique because it's paired with a region outside of its geography.
 Brazil South's secondary region is South Central US.
 The secondary region of South Central US isn't Brazil South.

 Regions with availability zones and no region pair

 Azure continues to expand globally with Qatar as the first region with no regional pair and achieves high availability by leveraging availability zones and locally redundant or zone-redundant storage (LRS/ZRS).
 Regions without a pair will not have geo-redundant storage (GRS).
 Such regions follow data residency guidelines allowing the option to keep data resident within the same region.
-Customers are responsible for data resiliency based on their RTO/RPO needs and may move, copy, or access their data from any location globally.
+Customers are responsible for data resiliency based on their Recovery Point Objective or Recovery Time Objective (RTO/RPO) needs and may move, copy, or access their data from any location globally.
 In the rare event that an entire Azure region is unavailable, customers will need to plan for their Cross Region Disaster Recovery per guidance from Azure services that support high availability and Azure Resiliency – Business Continuity and Disaster Recovery